stuarthayhurst/temp-report/README.md

 # temp-report
-A small project to report the temperature of a room to anyone on the mailing list when it reaches a certain temperature with an integrated csv editor
+A small project to report the temperature of a room to anyone on the mailing list when it reaches a certain temperature with an integrated csv editor and handle replies

 ## Dependencies: